rupe120/cookiecutter-pypackage/docs/pypi_release_checklist.md

     > git commit -m "Changelog for upcoming release 0.1.1."
     > ```

 4. Update version number.
-The following are the actions taken in the `push-version.ps1` script at the root of the repository.
+The following are an example of executing and the contents of the `push-version.ps1` script at the root of the repository.

     > ``` powershell
-    > {% include-markdown "../push-version.ps1" %}
+    > .\push-version.ps1 1.1.25 "documentation updates"
     > ```

+    ``` powershell
+    {% include-markdown "../push-version.ps1" %}
+    ```

 5. Check the PyPI listing page to make sure that the README, release notes, and roadmap display properly.
 If tox test passed, this should be ok, since